 Music has always been an important part of my life.
 From a very young age there was always music in the house and as teenagers my parents were really supportive, even going so far as to driving 45 minutes to come and pick up my brother at midnight from concerts.

-I had to do cover quite a few music gigs in my first real photography job in Korea and one of the first big assignments we had for ROKON magazine was covering the first Pentaport festival.
+I had to cover quite a few music gigs in my first real photography job in Korea and one of the first big assignments we had for ROKON magazine was covering the first Pentaport Music Festival.
 It was a great experience, plenty of hard work shooting all day then editing and after a few hours sleep getting up and doing the same again.Getting to watch Ash, Ocean Colour Scene, The Chemical Brothers and Muse perform outside of the UK was amazing.

 I’ve seen a few music festivals advertised in the Philippines but they are usually out of town or only have a couple of acts I’m interested in seeing play live.